Recognize and Stop Emotional and Stress Eating

 The vicious cycle that exists in emotional eating causes issues and problem to multiply to further increase your waistline.
 While emotional eating can give you a quick vacation from the reality, it piles more problems on top of issues not yet dealt with, such as the guilt and shame related to eating behind emotions.

-As time goes on emotional eating prevents you from learning healthy coping skills for your emotions that further increases your emotional distress, so you can continue to rely on food more and more to suppress your feelings.
+As time goes on emotional eating prevents you from learning healthy coping skills for your emotions that further increases your emotional distress.
+You can continue to rely on food more and more to suppress your feelings.

 Whatever problems or emotions are driving you to eat; the result is always the same.
-The undealt with feelings that caused you to eat will still be there, but now there is also the shame, guilt and other feelings associated with the emotional eating.
+The undealt feelings will still be there, but now there is also the shame, guilt and stress from overeating.
 This vicious cycle only propagates weight gain further.
+(Source)

 Emotional eating can turn to impulsive eating or mindless eating.
-In mindless eating, you will reach for food without much thought, as an instant response or habit and usually will not even realize what or how much you have eaten and without feeling any joy of consuming it.
+In mindless eating, you will reach for food without much thought, as an instant response or habit.
+Usually, you will not even realize what or how much you have eaten and without feeling any joy of consuming it.

-This can become so habitual that you may immediately grab a treat during stress or boredom without ever noticing that you did so, leading to more weight gain and sabotage of any weight loss efforts.
+This can become so habitual that you may immediately grab a treat during stress or boredom without ever noticing that you did so.
+This is leading to more weight gain and sabotage of any weight loss efforts.
+(Source)

 5 Common emotional eating triggers